xiaolongbytes/barbell-plates-calculator/README.md

 1. Input form for available weights to be used to calculate plate configurations.
 2. Tool to calculate plate configurations to produce a desired total weight.

+# Future Features?:
+1. Have it calculate plate configurations for an entire warm-up + workout circuit at once.
+2. Toggle to chose between kilograms and pounds.

 # How I built this app and lessons learned:
 1. Created repo in GitHub and then cloned it locally.
     - Lessons learned from previous projects: Created a .gitignore with the Node template